groupon/sparklint/README.md

 If your spark version is not precompiled (i.e. 1.5.0), you can add an entry in `project/BuildUtils.getSparkMajorVersion`, then provide compatible code similar to spark-1.6 in `src/main/spark-1.5`

+For more detail about event logging, how to enable it, and how to gather log files, check http://spark.apache.org/docs/latest/configuration.html#spark-ui

 ##### Live mode (run inside spark driver node)

 SparklintListener is an implementation of [SparkFirehoseListener](https://spark.apache.org/docs/1.5.2/api/java/org/apache/spark/SparkFirehoseListener.html)